Wednesday, March 13, 2024

 Meggon was pretty - a timid, nervous sort of pretty: thin-lipped and big-eyes, with fine, flax-like hair that slipped from pins and ribbons and drifted about her face.
 Pretty in a tense, expectant way.

-The wet clothes attached to the line by thick, wooden clothes pins flapped in the solid wind, little droplets of water tossed from them like dew.
+The wet clothes attached to the line by thick, wooden clothes pins flapped in the solid wind, little droplets of water tossed from them like sprinkling rain.

-Meggon turned, with her fragile sort of interest and her incongruous fevered eyes, to the lane as her father's truck bumped up it toward the yard.
-Her father brought the man in his green pickup truck; the man's things were piled, not carefully, in the bed.
+Meggon turned, with her fragile sort of interest and her incongruous fevered eyes, to the lane, as her father's truck bumped up it toward the yard.
+Her father brought with him in his green pickup truck a man; the man's things were piled, not carefully, in the bed.
 She could see they were talking loudly before the engine was shut off, when their voices suddenly filled the silence left by the engine.
-Her father's deep and humorous, the new voice dark, and intense.
+Her father's was deep and humorous, the new voice dark, and intense.

 The screen door to the kitchen remonstrated; Meggon heard Caroline, her sister, with her pretty singing voice as she greeted the men.
 The wet sheets pushed heavily on Meggon's back as she turned to watch Caroline greeting the men.